2023 California Knife Laws

 A violation of these laws could lead to up to five years in jail.

-4. Are there laws in California against using a knife as a weapon?
+4. What Are the laws in California against using a knife as a weapon?

 There are three main laws that make it a crime for a person to use a knife as a weapon.
 These are: